 Miss the session?
 View the recording here.

-Have your own experiences with addressing equity in your networks?
+Have your own experiences with accountability in networks?
 Tell us about it in the comments below.